felixpeters/spark-playground/README.md

 Running the cluster only requires a working Docker installation (see [official website](https://docs.docker.com/install/) for installation instructions).

+After installing Docker, you should build the required images using the following commands:
+- Master and worker image: `make build-image`
+- Submitter image: `make build-sbt-image`

 ## Run cluster

 To run a local Spark cluster, simply run `docker-compose up --scale spark-worker=2`.